ThalisonM/ThalisonM/README.md

 ## I'm Thalison Moreira
 - I live in :brazil:, Thalison Moreira
 - I am a System Development Analysis 💻
-- I am Front-end Developer :computer:
+- I am Front-end Developer Júnior :computer:
 - I have been learnig more about React, Typescript and tests 🚀

 ## Connect with me: